Big Kahuna (series)

 Big Kahuna is a series of puzzle video games created by Reflexive Entertainment.
-Four games have been released in the series: Big Kahuna Reef, a tile-matching game, in 2004 for the PC; Big Kahuna Words, a boggle-style puzzle game released in 2005 for PC and 2008 for iOS; Big Kahuna Reef 2, a three in a row matchmaking game released in 2006 for PC; and Big Kahuna Party, a WiiWare tile-based party game released in 2008.
+Four games have been released in the series: Big Kahuna Reef, a tile-matching game, in 2004 for the PC; Big Kahuna Words, a boggle-style puzzle game released in 2005 for PC and 2008 for iOS; Big Kahuna Reef 2, a three in a row matchmaking game released in 2006 for PC; Big Kahuna Party, a WiiWare tile-based party game released in 2008; and Big Kahuna Reef 3, the last tile-based game in June 2012.
 All of the games in the series feature a Hawaiian theme, with oceans, exotic fish, and tiki heads.

 Around 7 December 2017, the official website that hosted all user-made levels and the forums for both the Ricochet (Ricochet Infinity, Ricochet Lost Worlds and Ricochet Lost Worlds: Recharged) and the Big Kahuna series were permanently shut down because they were no longer sustainable to run.

 Games

 Big Kahuna Reef

 Big Kahuna Reef is a match-making casual game that involves breaking boxes in order to progress past each level.
 The game was released by Reflexive Entertainment in December 2004 for PC and November 2005 for Mac.